maxstothart/homescripts/README.md

 ## Caddy Proxy Server

-I use Caddy to server majority of my things as I plug directly into Google Authentication oAuth2 for authentication.
+I use Caddy to server majority of my things as I plug directly into GitHub oAuth2 for authentication.
 I can toggle CDN on and off via the proxy in the DNS.

 My configuration is [here](https://github.com/animosity22/homescripts/blob/master/PROXY.MD).